Profitable Grazing Systems

 Producers can rest assured that this program will work for them.
 The Profitable Grazing Systems model and content has been extensively piloted with 130 goat, sheep and cattle producers across Australia managing over 1.5 million hectares working with 10 coaches.

-Participating producers can expect on average a $30,000 or 39% improvement in profit from their businesses.
-This is based on the results from the pilot of Profitable Grazing Systems, where participating producers saw an increasing return on capital from an average of 1.8% to 2.5%*.
+Producers in the pilot program averaged an additional $30,000 or 39% improvement in profit from their businesses.
+Participating producers saw an increasing return on capital from an average of 1.8% to 2.5%*.

 Built by industry for industry

-- In 8/10 groups, all participants indicated they had either “made changes already” or that they “intend to make changes”.
+- In 8/10 groups, all participants had either “made changes already” or “intended to make changes”.
 Changes ranged from adoption of technologies or infrastructure improvements, to changes in grazing management practices, use of feed budgeting, condition scoring livestock, setting goals and planning, improving financial management and record keeping.